 Outdoor Worship with Holy Eucharist Sundays at 9:30 am

-We will conduct “Lawn Chair Liturgies” in the Memorial Garden at St. Mary’s beginning at 9:30 on Sunday morning, July 5th, weather permitting.
+Our “Lawn Chair Liturgy” worship in the Memorial Garden continues at 9:30 on Sunday mornings, weather permitting.

-Our order of worship will be quite abbreviated, and there will be no celebration of the Holy Eucharist at this time.
+Our order of worship is abbreviated, and there will be no celebration of the Holy Eucharist at this time.
 Worshipers will be expected to comply with all current disease transmission prevention guidelines including:

 - Stay home if you feel sick

 - Observe a minimum of six feet of physical distancing between household groups